-Let’s imagine you’re targeting a portfolio made up of 60% shares and 40% bonds.
-If your stock market funds grow by 10% on average in value one year, while your bond funds slip by 10%, then the split will change to something more like 65% shares and 35% bonds.
-You’re now inadvertently ‘overweight’ shares and ‘underweight’ bonds.
+Imagine you start with a portfolio made up of 60% shares and 40% bonds.
+If shares grow by 10% in one year and bonds fall by 10%, the split might change to 65% shares and 35% bonds.
+This means your portfolio has become riskier than you originally intended.

-The change might seem small but, if left unchecked, this drift away from your original allocation can build over time.
+The change might seem small but, if left unchecked, you’ll drift further and further away from your original allocation over time.
 The diagram below illustrates the rebalancing process.

 The infographic contains three pie charts, which demonstrate how the blend of shares and bonds in a portfolio changes over time.
 The first pie chart has 60% shares and 40% bonds.
 The text above the pie chart says: “A portfolio has a target blend of 60% shares and 40% bonds.”
 The second pie chart shows that the allocation has drifted to 70% shares and 30% bonds.
 The text above the pie chart says: “Shares perform well over a given period, which means that the portfolio is out of balance with a lot more shares than the investor is comfortable with.
 The investor sells some shares and buys some bonds.”
 The third pie chart has 60% shares and 40% bonds.
 The text above the chart says: “The portfolio returns to its target allocation that matches the investor’s desired risk/return profile.”